-To utilize this training, we encourage you to make sure that its content is compatible with your university or college policies and expectations.
-We believe the content of this training represents both best practices and what is required to assure compliance with three relevant federal statutes.
-To be most effective, a university will need to share its current policies related to Mandated Reporting, as our online training will reference this as a supplemental resource already provided to them.
+To use this training, we encourage you to make sure that its content is compatible with your university or college policies and expectations.
+We believe the content of this training represents both best practices and what is required to assure compliance with the relevant federal statutes.
+To be most effective, a university will need to share its current policies related to Mandated Reporting, as our online training will reference this as a supplemental resource already provided to viewers.

 This training is suitable for all institutional employees, whether they are supervisors or supervisees.
 It is suitable for administrators, confidential employees, and subcontractors.